GPlates/GPlates/doc-python-api/sample-code/pygplates_detect_topology_gaps_and_overlaps.rst

             # Put the anomalous features in a feature collection so we can write them to a file.
             anomalous_feature_collection = pygplates.FeatureCollection(anomalous_features)

-            # The anomalous sub-segment geometries were reconstructed to the current 'time'.
-            # So we need to reverse reconstruct them back to present day since all feature geometries
-            # should be stored in present day coordinates.
-            pygplates.reverse_reconstruct(anomalous_feature_collection, rotation_model, time)

             # Create a filename (for anomalous features) with the current 'time' in it.
             anomalous_features_filename = 'anomalous_sub_segments_at_{0}Ma.gpml'.format(time)